TheolZacharopoulos/uva-st-ma2-2/assignment-5/README.md

 `./profile_Lecture5_2_original.sh && ./profile_Lecture5_2.sh`

 This will generate `Lecture5_2_original.prof` and `Lecture5_2.prof`.
-On our systems the results are about equal, with half a second faster performance for the `Lecture5_2_original.hs`.
+On our systems the timings are about equal, the differences are neglible.

-The performance for the modified version was even worse before but we added some optimizations that reduce extensibility a tiny bit.
-Comments for that are in the `Lecture5_2.hs` file.
+The performance for the modified version was worse before but we added some (premature?) optimisations that reduce extensibility slightly, but boosts performance up to the original lecture5.hs standards.
+We sacrifice extensibility as we now require an implementation of a share function alongside the Constrnt representation for new constraints, for technical details see lecture5_2.hs.

 **Time spent: 6 hours**